alienfast/cucumber_statistics/README.md

 # Cucumber Statistics

+### Work in progress

-An cucumber formatter that will gather statistics and generate a single page showing step time metrics.
+A cucumber formatter that will gather statistics and generate a single page showing step time metrics.

 Work in progress: the intent is to provide a way to hook this in and always generate the file, as well as us it as a standard formatter.